emqx/emqx-docs/en_US/performance/benchmark-emqtt-bench.md

 Execute `./emqtt_bench sub --help` to get all available parameters of this subcommand.
 Their explanations have been included in the table above and are omitted here.

-For example, we start 500 connections, and each subscribes to the `t` topic with Qos0:
+For example, you can start 500 connections, and each subscribes to the `t` topic with Qos0:

 ```bash
 ./emqtt_bench sub -t t -h emqx-server -c 500